Purchasing

 (46)

 Sage Intacct is a browser-based, GAAP-compliant financial management software system.
-It features multi-entity financial reporting, powerful integrations, and industry-specific services.
+It features multi-entity financial reporting, customizable reports, and a user-friendly interface.
 The AICPA has endorsed the platform as a “preferred provider of financial management application.”

 Price Range